iterativ/openopc2/README.md

 Now you know that your OPC server is talking to OpenOPC 2.
 Then lets get started with python.
 If you use OpenOPC 2 with Python in windows directly you are **limited to a 32bit Python** installation.
 This is because the dlls of OPC are 32bit.
-If you prefere working with a 64bit Python version you can simply use the With OpenOPC Gateway.
+If you prefer working with a 64bit Python version you can simply use the With OpenOPC Gateway.

 <img src="https://github.com/iterativ/openopc2/raw/develop/doc/assets/WindowsSetup.png" alt="WindowsSetup" width="400"/>